mrcmn/puppet-upandrun/README.md

 ## Tutorials

-With this repo, I have created few tutorials to try out few Puppet Enterprise features with this repository:
+Here are a few tutorials to try out few Puppet Enterprise features with this repository:

 * [Puppet Enterprise hands-on Tutorials](tutorials/README.md)